- This post contains affiliate links. Read more here.

 Lose the scooper!
 With this highly affordable set of boxes, you sift rather than scoop.
 There are no mechanisms, so you’ll have to be strong enough to pick up a sifting tray yourself.
 The clean litter sifts into the litter box, while clumps and solid waste remain in the sifter to be dumped into a disposal container.
 Drop the emptied sifter into the empty tray, pour in the cleaned litter, and the system is ready for your cat.
 The multi-pan sifting litter box uses two normal trays and one sifter tray to easily collect your cat’s waste and conserve litter.

 - No shaking or scooping involved

 - Works with clumping and non-clumping cat litter

 Your cat may need some encouragement to try out an automatic or mechanized litter box.
 Experts recommend keeping the old box available but placing the new box next to it.
 Let the old litter box get a little dirty so your cat will seek out the clean litter in the new box.
 At first, keep the automatic functions of the new litter box turned off.
 Once your cat is using the new litter box regularly, turn on the automatic cleaning cycle and enjoy a life of significantly less scooping.

-- 9 Best Cat Litters for Your Feline Friend
+- The 10 Best Types of Cat Litters for Your Kitty—and Your Home

-- The Truth About Litter Boxes: 7 Best Litter Boxes for Picky Cats
+- The Best Litter Boxes for Picky Cats

 - How to Find the Best Dog-Proof Litter Box